oikoweather/oiko-docs/docs/index.md

     phenomena such as thunderstorms, heavy precipitation, and other rapidly evolving weather events.*

-    *HRRRR hourly dataset is published four times a day, initialized at 00Z, 06Z, 12Z and 18Z with forecast out to 48 hours.
-Published about 1 hr 35 minutes after the initialization time, this dataset is made available from Oikolab with about 15 minute delay.
-HRRR-subhourly data is published from NCEP each hour with 1 hr and 25 minutes delay and is made available from Oikolab API with about 5 minute delay.*
+    *HRRRR hourly dataset is published four times a day, initialized at 00Z, 06Z, 12Z and 18Z with forecast out to 48 hours and HRRR-subhourly data is published from NCEP each every hour.
+Once published by NCEP, both HRRR and HRRR-subhourly datasets are available from Oikolab with about 5 minute delay.*

 === "SILAM (Air Quality)"